bright/new-www/content/jobs/senior-backend-developer.md

 ## **about the role**

-We are looking for **an experienced Backend Developer** who understands Java/Kotlin & Spring really well and who would like to **work with AWS on daily basis**.
+We are looking for **an experienced Backend Developer who understands Java & Spring really well and who would like to take accountability for the code he/she writes and the impact it has on users, organizations, and society as a whole.** It involves adhering to ethical principles, best practices, and professional standards throughout the software development lifecycle.

-And what would you do?
-Develop a backend application for an intelligent ePOS system that will be widely used in Israel.
-We are responsible here for providing backend server and a mobile Flutter POS app that will be integrated with several devices such as printers and payment terminals.
+The person who will join our team should possess **the ability to adapt and adjust to various situations, requirements, and technologies throughout the software development process.** We would also appreciate your capability of working in different environments, such as startups, large corporations, or remote teams.
+Each setting may have different processes and requirements, and adaptability is key.

 ## **what you will do**

-* create high-quality backend application in Kotlin
+* enhance an existing backend application in Java
+* work on the payment module development
+* have a direct contact with business side and advise in their decision making process
+* improve internal web development processes
 * participate in software code reviews
-* have a direct contact with clients and advise in their decision making process
-* improve internal web development processes
 * share knowledge with the rest of the team

 ## **preferred skills and qualifications**

-* at least 4-5 years of commercial programming experience (including min.
+* at least 5 years of commercial programming experience (including min.
 3 years in backend development)
 * excellent problem solving and analytical thinking skills
-* very good working knowledge and deep understanding of Kotlin
+* very good working knowledge and deep understanding of Java/Kotlin
-* experience with Spring framework
+* experience with Spring Boot framework
+* experience with SQL databases
-* familiarity with AWS or other Cloud providers
+* familiarity with Google Cloud or other Cloud providers e.g. AWS/Azure
 * advanced communications kills in English (both written and spoken))

 ## **we would also appreciate if you have**

-* experience with databases, in particular MySQL/PostgreSQL/Redshift
+* experience with working on **enterprise solutions**
-* familiarity with agile methodologies
+* collaboration exeprience in the international teams

 ## **what you will find in our Bright Team 🧡**

 * continuous feedback culture and 1:1 meetings
-* clear career path wich includes skills you need to obtain a particular goal
+* clear career path with
 * flexible working hours and remote work possibility
 * 26 paid days off + Polish bank holidays
 * MultiSport card and private medical package (PZU Zdrowie)